simon-ritchie/apysc/docs/_sources/mousedown_and_mouseup.md.txt

 ## Unbind interfaces

-The `unbind_mousedown` and `unbind_mouseup` interfaces will unbind each registered handler from `DisplayObject`.
+The `unbind_mousedown` and `unbind_mouseup` interfaces will unbind each registered handler from the `DisplayObject`.

-The following example will unbind handlers in the `on_mousedown` and `on_mouseup` function so these handlers will be called only once.
+The following example will unbind handlers in the `on_mousedown` and `on_mouseup` functions so these handlers will be called only once.

 ```py
 # runnable